BND Hamburger Icon

 Tipped employee pay

 Before 2022, employers could take a wide variety of tax credits on employee tips.
-A new final rule from the Department of Labor (DOL) has changed that.
+However, a final rule from the Department of Labor (DOL) changed that.
 Under this rule, employers can claim credits only on “work that produces tips as well as work that directly supports tip-producing work.”
 However, supporting work doesn’t qualify for tax credits if performed for too long.

-Another new DOL final rule penalizes employers that unlawfully withhold employee tips.
+Another DOL final rule penalizes employers that unlawfully withhold employee tips.

-It remains to be seen whether states and cities follow suit with similar laws.
-However, at the outset of 2022, California’s state legislature was pushing bills concerning wage theft.
+It remains to be seen whether states and cities will follow suit with similar laws.
+However, California’s state legislature is considering bills concerning wage theft.
 Unlawfully withholding tips certainly falls under wage theft, and California’s actions on this topic could portend a general trend toward local wage regulation.

 If you inadvertently withhold an employee's overtime, you'll need to issue retro pay as soon as possible, or it may be considered wage theft.